UNH-CORE/unh-core.github.io/facilities/turbine-test-bed.md

 The UNH-CORE turbine test bed was originally designed and built in 2010, then upgraded in 2012 along with the [tow tank's](tow-tank.html) motion, control, and data acquisition systems.
-The turbine test bed provides infrastructure for measuring the performance and near-wake flows of turbines at moderate Reynolds number To date, the system has mainly been used with vertical-axis (cross-flow) turbines, though it has also been used to test FloDesign's Mixer-Ejector axial-flow hydrokinetic turbine.
+The turbine test bed provides infrastructure for measuring the performance and near-wake flows of turbines at moderate Reynolds number.
+To date, the system has mainly been used with vertical-axis (cross-flow) turbines, though it has also been used to test FloDesign's Mixer-Ejector axial-flow hydrokinetic turbine.